 These rotator cuff exercises will help improve your strength for lifting, overhead movements and throwing.
-Practice these exercises daily to every other day.
-As with the intro
+Pick the 3-4 exercises that work best for you and practice them daily to every other day.
+As a general rule, the higher you raise your arm overhead, the more challenging the exercise will be.

 Alternate swinging your arms in front of your body and stretching them back to the side.
 Switch the top arm each time (from left to right).
 Move through your full range of motion to stretch the chest and scapular muscles.
 Repeat 15 times.
 If you prefer, you can cross your arms in front of your chest to increase the stretch.
 You can combine this move with scapula circles to help boost your circulation and prepare your muscles for this routine of rotator cuff exercises.